 Low code or no code development is not a new concept.
 The term dates back to 2014 when it was first introduced by Forrester Research, but in reality, it is even older.
 The idea standing behind the aforementioned term is democratization of software development.
 The software development club, previously owned by geeks and nerds, was supposed to be opened to the public allowing everyone to create bespoke software.

 The Best low code development platforms offer end users the opportunity to drag and drop software components (databases, APIs, algorithms etc.), combining them into fully functional solutions.
 Their highly intuitive UI makes the entry-level fairly low, even for non-technical people.
-All in all their goal is to allow software development to non-coders and to cut costs of product development.
+All in all their goal is to allow software development to non-coders and to cut the costs of product development.
 Sounds good, but it doesn’t work.

 Avoid low code at “almost” all costs